 Some examples of the types of criminal cases brought by federal prosecutors where a Virginia federal criminal defense attorney can help include narcotics trafficking and/or conspiracy cases, crimes that involve interstate commerce or that cross state or international borders, crimes involving financial markets, health care fraud, crimes related to political elections or public corruption offenses, terrorism or national security offenses, and crimes that occur on federal property or within a federal territory.

 White-collar crimes including embezzlement, tax fraud, and health care fraud are but a few categories of federal criminal offenses frequently handled in the United State District Courts of the eastern and western districts of Virginia.
 Federal sex crimes such as the distribution of child pornography, transporting minors for illicit sex, child sexual exploitation, human trafficking, and international sex tourism are also handled in federal courts.
-Other serious federal felony offenses can include:

 Regardless of the offense with which someone is charged, federal criminal offenses are serious and could result in a substantial period of incarceration for those convicted.
 Obtaining legal representation from a federal criminal defense attorney in Virginia knowledgeable about federal criminal prosecutions is the best way to protect one’s rights and reputation amid such potentially devastating allegations.
 Federal criminal charges are very serious and it is invaluable to consult with an experienced attorney to learn about how they can help in a case.